KISS my A....

 The Golden Rule

-Then add the smallest possible mechanism to address that one issue.
-Most of the time this is just adding a simple instruction to your AGENTS.md.
+Then I add the smallest possible mechanism to address that one issue.
+Most of the time this is just

-Resist the Paralysis
+Resist Paralysis

 YAGNI exists for a reason.
-Do not add tooling until the absence of it is a proven, repeated bottleneck in your actual workflow — not a hypothetical one you read about on Hacker News.
+Do not add tooling until the absence of it is a proven, repeated bottleneck in the actual workflow — not a hypothetical one you read about on Hacker News.
 And when you do hit a genuine bottleneck, check first whether the next agent release already solves it.
 Odds are decent that it does, or will soon.

 Keep It Simple